 - For civil (as opposed to criminal) liability there must normally be some damage.
 Courts tend to be more willing to find liability for physical (including psychiatric) damage than for economic loss.

 - As regards to whom the OH practitioner is liable, there are tests of proximity and whether it is just and reasonable to impose a duty of care.
+There are sections below on Existing employees, Job applicants, and third parties such as employees of contractors or members of the public.

-- In the case of job applicants, the Kapfunde case held there to be no liability for economic loss (failing to get the job) on the part of an OH doctor reviewing pre-employment questionnaires, at least where he did not see the individual.
+- In the case of liability to job applicants, the Kapfunde case held there to be no liability for economic loss (failing to get the job) on the part of an OH doctor reviewing pre-employment questionnaires, at least where he did not see the individual.

 - As well as civil liability for negligence discussed on this page, there are other possible liabilities of the OH practitioner, including under the Equality Act – see separate page OH practitioner liability under EqA.